-The Company has estimated the amount of the BCMETC claim to receivable on a discounted basis under the assumption that the Company will receive a portion of the BCMETC claim that is similar to the portion of the claims received as a refund in previous years.
-The Company anticipates the receipt of a refund for the BCMETC claim in the upcoming year and considers the entire amount accrued for as collectible.
+The Company has estimated the amount of the BCMETC claim to be receivable on a discounted basis under the assumption that the Company will receive a portion of the BCMETC claim that is similar to the

-New Standards, Interpretations and Amendments
+New Standards - Interpretations and Amendments

 The Company makes estimates and assumptions about the future that affect the reported amounts of assets and liabilities.
-These new standards, interpretations and amendments, which have not been yet been applied are included in the Consolidation Financial Statements for the year ended March 31, 2014.
+These new standards, interpretations and amendments, which have not been yet been applied are included in the Audited Consolidated Financial Statements for the year ended March 31, 2015.